A Moreau Envelope Approach for LQR Meta-Policy Estimation: Introduction

 This work investigates uncertain linear control systems within the LQR framework, applying meta-learning to handle uncertainties.
 We introduce a meta-policy estimation method using an ME-based framework \cite{toghani2023first} tailored for the LQR in both model-free and model-based settings to facilitate flexible policy initialization for rapid adaptation to new realizations of the uncertain system.
 Our setup is motivated by the challenges a control system may encounter due to uncertainties rather than having to perform multiple LQR tasks.
 However, both these scenarios result in a similar underlying framework where the cost incurred by any given policy varies due to changing realizations of the uncertainties or a change in the LQR task.
 Hence, it is possible to use the approaches presented for both settings interchangeably.

-\textit{The main contribution of this paper is a novel first-order meta-RL algorithm (MEMLQR)} that computes LQR meta-policies that can be efficiently adapted for the control of uncertain linear systems.
+\textit{The main contribution of this paper is a novel first-order meta-RL algorithm (MEMLQR)} that computes LQR meta-policies that can be efficiently adapted for an unseen system realization.
 By integrating meta-learning principles, our approach improves policy adaptability, ensuring effective performance in various scenarios and quick convergence.

 The contributions of this paper are summarized as follows: